Alexandru Custov: Club career

 Custov was born on 8 May 1954 in Fundeni, Romania and began playing junior-level football in 1968 at local club Gloria.
-In 1969 he went to Dinamo București, making his Divizia A debut on 4 May 1972 under coach Nicolae Dumitru in a 0–0 draw against Farul Constanța.
-On 26 May 1974 he scored a goal in a 3–1 derby victory against Steaua București.
+In 1969, he went to Dinamo București, making his Divizia A debut on 4 May 1972 under coach Nicolae Dumitru in a 0–0 draw against Farul Constanța.
+On 26 May 1974, he scored a goal in a 3–1 derby victory against Steaua București.
 In the 1974–75 season, Custov won his first title with the club, contributing under the guidance of coach Dumitru with 31 appearances and two goals scored.
 He repeated the performance in the 1976–77 season with coach Ion Nunweiller, this time playing 33 matches and scoring two goals.
 In his last three seasons spent with The Red Dogs, Custov won three consecutive Divizia A titles.
 In the first one, coach Valentin Stănescu gave him 31 appearances in which he scored six goals.
 In the following two he worked again with Dumitru and contributed with 28 matches played and two goals scored in each season.
 Custov also won two Cupa României with Dinamo.
 He played the full 90 minutes under Stănescu in the 3–2 win over FC Baia Mare in the 1982 final and in the 1984 final he scored a goal in the 2–1 victory against rivals Steaua, playing the entire match under Dumitru.
 Custov played a total of 30 games and scored three goals in European competitions for Dinamo.
 In the 1981–82 UEFA Cup he scored one goal at the San Siro stadium in a 1–1 draw against Inter Milan, which led to their elimination after a 3–2 victory in the second leg.
 He appeared in six games in the 1983–84 European Cup, as the club eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.

-In 1984, he joined Victoria București in Divizia B, and after one season, they secured promotion to the first league.
-On 10 May 1986 he made his last Divizia A appearance in a 1–0 win over ASA Târgu Mureș, having a total of 326 matches with 29 goals scored in the competition.
+In 1984, Custov joined Victoria București in Divizia B, and after one season, they secured promotion to the first league under coach Florin Cheran.
+On 10 May 1986, he made his last Divizia A appearance in a 1–0 win over ASA Târgu Mureș, totaling 326 matches with 29 goals in the competition.
 Custov spent the last years of his career playing for Gloria Buzău and Mecanica Fină București in Divizia B.